 Do you like surprises?
 Are you sure?
 Always?
 If you asked me I would answer, YES, of course.
 I’ve been on both the giving and receiving of big surprises.
 They can be so fun.
 But lets face it… there are surprises and then there are SURPRISES.

 I’ve had this niggly feeling deep in my gut that I don’t want anymore surprises with the last chapters of my life.
-I want to see how it all turns out, to view the rolling credits of my life movie.
-I want to know the nice tidy ending with a big red bow.
-I tell myself if I just get a sneak peak, then I’ll be better able to endure the messy middle where there is tension, conflict and disappointment and know it will all be worth it.
+Wanting to see how it all turns out, I want to view the rolling credits of my life movie.
+I’d be so relieved to see the nice tidy ending with a big red bow.
+If I just get a sneak peak, then I’ll be better able to endure the messy middle where there is tension, conflict and disappointment.

 I am hard to surprise.
 My mom reminds me of the time when I was six.
 I found the Christmas present stash, opened them and re-wrapped them.
 I just wanted to know.